-Passengers authorized by Health Canada to carry medical cannabis (marijuana) must present legal documentation permitting possession if the amount of medical cannabis they are carrying appears to be more than the legal limit for recreational cannabis (30 grams) As part of standard procedures, Canadian Air Transport Security Authority (CATSA) screening officers must call local authorities to verify the validity of the documents.
-This process can take significantly longer than a normal screening as authorities may have to be called from off site, depending on the airport.
-For this reason, it is suggested that you allocate extra time for security screening when travelling with medical cannabis over the legal limit for recreational cannabis.
+Passengers authorized by Health Canada to carry medical cannabis (marijuana) must present legal documentation permitting possession if the amount of medical cannabis they are carrying appears to be more than the legal limit for recreational cannabis (30 grams) As part of standard procedure, Canadian Air Transport Security Authority (CATSA) screening officers may call local authorities to verify the validity of the documents.
+This process can take significantly longer than normal screenings as authorities may have to be called from off site, depending on the airport.
+For this reason, it is suggested that passengers allocate extra time for security screening when travelling with medical cannabis over the legal limit for recreational cannabis.

 Porter Airlines is not responsible for the delay caused by additional screening and will not compensate passengers who have missed their flights.

 Canada’s Cannabis Act came into effect on October 17, 2018.
 It remains illegal to travel across the border and internationally with cannabis (marijuana), and products containing cannabis, in your possession, regardless of whether you are going to or from a country or state with legalized use.

 Those travelling domestically within Canada are permitted to carry cannabis within the legalized personal possession limits (up to 30 grams).
 This is subject to requirements that may be introduced by authorities.
 When you are travelling within Canada, it is your responsibility to learn the laws of the province you are going to.

 Cannabis must be kept stowed in carry-on luggage at all times and cannot be consumed, rolled or otherwise exposed to the cabin or other passengers at any time.

 Mercurial barometer or mercurial thermometer carried by a representative of a government weather bureau or similar official agency is permitted as carry-on baggage only as long as it is declared and approved at airport check-in.